silnrsi/libreoffice-linguistic-tools/README.md

 This add-on provides a menu of tools for linguistic writeups and other documents written for lesser-known languages.
 It reads XML files from SIL FieldWorks, Toolbox and Phonology Assistant.
 Other features include Data Conversion using SIL Converters.

+The primary site to download released builds is https://extensions.libreoffice.org/extensions/lingtools.
+Complete source code can be downloaded from github, and recent released builds are here as well.

-To install, download the oxt file below and double-click to open it.
+To install, download the "LinguisticTools" oxt file and double-click to open it.
 The Extension Manager should open and install the add-on.
 For more detailed installation instructions and version history, see [README.txt](/releases/download/v2.9.1/README.txt)

 ![OOLT menu](/external%20docs/OOoLT_writer_menu.jpg)